 The first great upsurge of interest in Muay Thai as a sport, as well

-as the Ayuddhaya period.
-During this period, every soldier trained in
+the Ayuddhaya period.
+During this period, every soldier trained in Muay

-Muay Thai and could use it, as the King himself did.
-Slowly Muay Thai
+Thai and could use it, as the King himself did.
+Slowly Muay Thai moved

-moved away from its root in the 'Chupasart' and new fighting techniques
+away from its root in the 'Chupasart' and new fighting techniques were

 The change in the art was to continue under another fighting King -